How Solar Power Works In Canada

 Solar Panel (Module) Loss

 When it comes to questions about efficiency, the first question that people usually ask is: “How efficient are solar panels?”.
-This question is unique because it’s the only efficiency factor that can’t be controlled (except for buying a better performing panel).
+This question is unique because it’s the only efficiency factor that can’t be controlled (except for buying or inventing a better performing panel).

 The efficiency rating of solar panels is usually given as a percentage (%) of the total electromagnetic radiation (energy from light) that will be converted by the panel into DC power.
 For modern solar panels, this number usually ranges between 16% – 22%.